StatusFinance/Proxy/README.md

 - `API_BASE_URL`: The base URL of the API.
 If not set, the default value is `https://api.status.finance`.
 - `API_KEY`: The API key that will be used in the `x-api-key` header of the requests.
 This key is required for authentication with the API.

-## Dependencies

-Proxy has the following dependency:

-- [`github.com/joho/godotenv`](https://github.com/joho/godotenv): A package for loading environment variables from a `.env` file.
-This dependency is used to easily manage the environment variables required by the program.

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.